-If you like to practice with songs or backing tracks, you can load standard WAV files in CD quality (stereo, 16 Bit/44,1 kHz) into the module via USB and then assign them to a KIT.
+If you like to practice with songs or backing tracks in CD quality, you can copy WAV files (stereo, 16-bit/44.1 kHz) onto the SD card and then assign them to a KIT.
 Alternatively, you can connect a CD or MP3 player to the line-in jack.
-Of course, you can also use this input for other instruments or a monitor mix (live resp. studio).
+Of course, you can also use this input for other instruments or for a monitor mix (on stage or in the studio).